dimitriv/Ziria/doc/ThreadDesignNotes.md

-## Restricted parallelization transformation (i.e. what is currentl
+## Restricted parallelization transformation (i.e. what is currently implemented)

-What we will describe below is basically the naive -- restricted -- class of pipeline parallization that we support, which is basically only top-level.
+What we will describe below is basically the naive -- restricted -- class of pipeline parallization that we support, which is basically only top-level (and last-in-a-sequence).